Thapelo-ST/alx-backend-python/README.md

 # alx-backend-python

-Back end python all is well until its time to be dynamc
+Back end python all is well until its time to be dynamic